abdulrahimiliasu/paylog-swift/README.md

 #  Paylog

-## An app for planning income and expenses
+An app for planning income and expenses

+Copyright 2023, Pentagon Labs LLC.